ResourCes

 Also, once you’ve elected an ERG leader, that person does not (and should not) remain in that position in perpetuity.
 Establish a rotation schedule for other employees to come into the position at your company.
 This gives you a regular, fresh set of eyes that can review your group’s progress and identify gaps that previous leads might have began to miss.

 Finally, encourage your leads to challenge your company and its leaders.
-For your organization to grow and make true strides towards inclusion and equity, it’s important for your ERG leads to take risks.
+For your organization to grow and make true strides towards belonging, it’s important for your ERG leads to take risks.
 Encourage your leads to challenge the company status quo by speaking up about antiquated or unfair practices that might be harming the success of their ERG members.
 Your leaders should have access to company leadership, and it’s important that they use that access for the betterment of their groups.

 Being an ERG lead is an opportunity for employees at your company to have a genuine impact on the experiences of people that identify similarly to them.
 It’s also a great career advancement opportunity.
 For this reason, it’s critical to the success of your groups that you identify the right person(s) for the job.